Shopify/product-reviews-sample-app/docs/theme-app-extension.md

 ## Summary

 Congratulations!
 If you've reached this step you've deployed the theme extension.
-Go to the next step, [Adding a Post Checkout Extension](checkout-extension-post-purchase), to add reviews after a customer has purchased a product.
+Go to the next step, [Adding a Post Checkout Extension](checkout-extension-post-purchase.md), to add reviews after a customer has purchased a product.

+---

 ## FAQ